ajwills72/ajwills72.github.io/cv.md

 ## Teaching

-- **Experience**: Twenty years teaching undergraduate and postgraduate students about: Foundations of Psychology, Research Methods, Critical Thinking, Cognitive Psychology, and Aspects of Consciousness.
+- **Experience**: 25 years teaching undergraduate and postgraduate students about: Foundations of Psychology, Research Methods, Critical Thinking, Cognitive Psychology, and Aspects of Consciousness.

 - **Publishing**: I curate, and largely wrote, _Research Methods in R_, a substantial set of freely available online worksheets aimed at undergraduate psychology students.